Mayank-kanojiya/LiveMetalPrice/README.md

-# Live Metal Prices Application
+# Live Metal Prices

 The app displays live prices for **Gold, Silver, Platinum, and Palladium**, updated dynamically every 30 seconds.
 It features a **Home Screen** with summary tiles and a **Details Screen** with in-depth price information for each metal.
+You can also view **real-time metal prices in different currencies** including **USD, EUR, INR, GBP, and JPY**, with seamless conversion based on live exchange rates.

 ---